Differentiable graph-structured models for inverse design of lattice materials: Declaration of interests

-To obtain the Poisson's ratio, the same steps as for the effective elastic modulus are performed.
+\textbf{Calculating the Poisson's ratio}\\ To obtain the Poisson's ratio, the same steps as for the effective elastic modulus are performed.
 However, instead of the stress, the mean width change $\bar{\epsilon}_k$ is calculated in each iteration $k$

-where $\mathcal{RS}$ is a set containing the indices of all outer-right nodes (i.e., forming the right surface of the material) and $\mathcal{LS}$ the indices of outer-left nodes\footnote{We only use outer nodes that are unconstrained for this calculation.}. $|\mathcal{RS}|$ denotes the number of elements in $\mathcal{RS}$.
+where $\mathcal{RS}$ is a set containing the indices of all outer-right nodes (i.e., forming the right surface of the material) and $\mathcal{LS}$ the indices of outer-left nodes.
+We only use outer nodes that are unconstrained for this calculation. $|\mathcal{RS}|$ denotes the number of elements in $\mathcal{RS}$.
 For deformations, we neglect the iterations index here to increase the readability.
 The Poisson's ratio is then obtained using linear regression